-All costs only relate to household customers.
+All costs are allocated to household.

 Other Direct Costs: No costs have been allocated on this line.

 General and Support expenditure: These costs represent the remaining costs not identified as being direct costs for the purposes of this table and mainly relate to the General and Support costs described above and allocated between the Wholesale and Retail business units.